 When you open an add-on CD, the initial process will be very similar to opening a traditional CD: You will deposit a sum of money into the CD with the promise of a fixed interest rate for a set period of time.

-After you make an initial deposit into an add-on CD, you will have more options than if you had put your money into a traditional CD.
-Instead of waiting until your CD’s maturity date to change the amount, you can add more money into the add-on CD at the same fixed interest rate.
+However, after you make an initial deposit into an add-on CD, you will have more options than if you had put your money into a traditional CD.

 Pros and cons of add-on CDs